repobee/repobee/README.md

 * Generate repositories for students based on master (template) repositories
 * Clone student repositories in batches
+* Peer review features: give students read access to other students' repositories to e.g. code review.
+Easily revoke read access once reviews are done.
 * Support for group assignments (multiple students per repository)
 * Open, close and list issues for select student repositories.
 * Extend RepoBee with the
   [plugin system](https://repobee.readthedocs.io/en/latest/plugins.html)
 * Support both for GitHub Enterprise and github.com
 * Very little configuration required on the GitHub side
+    - The only requirements is to have an Organization with private repository capabilities!
 * No local configuration required
     - Although [setting a few defaults](https://repobee.readthedocs.io/en/latest/configuration.html#configuration)
       is highly recommended